hjr553199215/SLAM-Clean-Robot-Path-Coverage-in-ROS/README.md

      b.In this algorithm, a lot of turns were produced, that will cost a lot of energy for our agents.

 （5）parameters adjustment

+（6）For solving the self-locking problem , I add a new method in the original algorithm.
+A* algorithm(point-to-point path plan) is adopted for this problem.

+（7）Reducing the number of turns.
+Change the scoring mechanism.

+（8）If you want to run this program on your devices.
+You need to install some dependences.